AdobeDocs/commerce-cif-documentation/faq/01-FAQ.md

 ### 8. When you update product data in Magento, is that a real-time push to AEM?
 Or is it a batch process?

 A connector (AEM-CIF connector) was developed which enables data to flow from Magento to AEM on-demand.
 Hence, this is not a real-time push or a batch process when there is an update in Magento.

-### 9. Is there any recommendation on unified search across AEM content + Commerce?
+### 9. Is there any recommendation on unified search across AEM content with Commerce?

 A product search reference implementation is provided but no unified search with content.
 This feature is usually very customer specific and better solved on a project-specific level.

 ### 10. How can product data be used in MSM or translations?

 Product data is usually already translated in PIM or in Magento.
 The AEM – Magento Integration supports the connection to multiple Magento stores & store views.
 In an MSM setup typically one AEM site is linked to one Magento store view.

 ### 11. How does CIF work with other commerce platforms?